 How to Build a CD Ladder—and Why

-Say you receive a $1,000 tax refund or bonus from work and you want to fund a ladder.
+Say you receive a $2,500 tax refund or bonus from work and you want to fund a CD ladder.
 You might build one that matures in one-year increments by investing:

-When the 12 month CD matures, buy a new five year CD.
-When the 24 month matures, buy another five year, and so on.
-In five years, you’d have only the higher-yielding five year CDs in your ladder—and every year one of them would come due.
+When the 12-month CD matures, open a new five-year CD.
+When the 24-month CD matures, open another five-year CD, and so on.
+In five-years, you’d have only the higher-yielding five year CDs in your ladder—and every year one of them would mature.

-If you’d like more frequent access to your money, select CDs that mature quickly—ladder six or three month CDs.
-A three month CD ladder might be more time-consuming to manage, as you’d be reinvesting distributions more often, but you would increase your liquidity—you’d never be more than a few months away from your money.
+If you’d like more frequent access to your money, consider building a ladder with CDs that mature more quickly—for example, you could ladder six-month or three-month CDs.
+A three-month CD ladder can be more time-consuming to manage as you’d be reinvesting distributions more often, but you could also have access to your funds (without an early withdrawal penalty) more frequently.

-Experts generally agree that you should have at least six months of living expenses set aside in case you lose your job—more if you have children and are the sole breadwinner in the family.
-Rather than stashing all that emergency money in an easy-to-access savings account, use the bulk of it to build a short-term ladder.
-Stagger the CDs so they mature every quarter.
+Experts generally agree that you should have three to six months of living expenses set aside in case you lose your job—more if you have children or are the sole breadwinner in the family.
+Rather than stashing all that emergency money in an easy-to-access savings account, consider using some of it to build a short-term ladder and stagger the CDs so they mature every quarter.
 Reinvest the proceeds to perpetuate the ladder—or use the rainy-day cash, if a rainy day comes.
-Keep in mind that using a CD ladder to hold your emergency fund doesn’t have to tie up all your cash because ideally you’d still have a portion of it in a simple savings account—your money won’t be completely tied up if a leaky roof or car problems require immediate financial attention.
+Keep in mind that using a CD ladder to hold your emergency fund doesn’t have to tie up all your cash.
+It’s a good idea to always keep a portion of your emergency fund in a simple savings account—such as a high-interest savings account.
+This way, your money won’t be completely tied up if a leaky roof or car problems require immediate financial attention.